zwiebert/tronferno-mcu/README.md

 # tronferno-mcu

-MCU firmware to control Fernotron devices via CLI .
-Can run on micro controller ESP32, ESP8266.
-(ATMEGA328P is still there, but currently the generated firmware is to large).
+MCU firmware to control Fernotron devices like shutter motors the way the original 2411 central unit does.
+It has a command line user interface which can be fully accessed via USB terminal program.
+See below for Related Projects for an (optional) App for Android.
+There is also an FHEM module.

+Supported MCUs:

+* ESP32: works best
+* ESP8266: works, but has more bugs and less features
+* ATMEGA328P: much less features ... and still the current version no longer fits into its small flash-ROM.
+(See the Makefile variable ATMEGA328_CO of the binary project for the last working git tag.
+The binary image there is built with it and works)

 #### This project is Experimental Software.
 It may contain bugs and errors.
 Use at your own risk.